Community

 Embracing Spirit Yoga

 Eleven years ago I created my business known as Embracing Spirit Yoga.
-At that time I had been sharing yoga for awhile but hadn’t stepped completely into full time teaching.
+At that time I had been sharing yoga for awhile but hadn’t stepped into full time teaching.
 I decided to take the gigantic leap into the unknown, quit my j.o.b. and trust that my purpose would sustain me.

-Since I began my business in 2011, I have shared yoga in countless group homes, assisted living settings, nursing homes, hospice beds, parks, health clubs, community rec centers, schools and in my own studio.
-I teach to all types of abilities in a variety of settings.
+Since I began my business in 2011, I have shared yoga in countless group homes and assisted living settings.
+Being a regular at nursing homes and beside in hospice has been so enlightening.
+I teach to all types of abilities in a variety of settings, including a small private studio.
 To some who witness a group of us huddled around a coffee table on leather furniture in a living room they may question if that is really a yoga class.
 Most of my settings are not perfectly curated yoga spaces with flickering candles, dimly lit room and soft comfortable pillows along the wall.
-The classes I teach are designed to be accessible anywhere.

 Every person who has generously said yes to my teachings has made the last eleven years magical and I am so thankful.
-Grateful doesn’t even begin to capture what my heart feels.

 If you are curious and want to learn more about what I do, check out this informative webpage and read about what I believe to be the foundation of any quality yoga class.